|HMRC Reference:Notice IPT 1 (April 2014)||View Change History|

 or risks to which a person travelling may be exposed during, or at any place at which he may be in the course of, any such travel.

-The aim is to ensure that the higher rate applies only to true travel policies and not to premiums for other policies which happen to cover risks incurred outside the home.
+The aim is to make sure that the higher rate applies only to true travel policies and not to premiums for other policies which happen to cover risks incurred outside the home.

 For example, many home contents policies provide cover against the loss of personal property (for example, a wallet) whilst the insured is out of the home.
 Although the insured may be travelling when the loss occurs, such a policy would not normally be seen as travel insurance.

 Where a policy provides cover for a traveller against both travel risks and other risks you should normally apportion the premium and account for higher rate IPT on the travel element.